 Continue to 5 of 10 below.

-- Simply dip an old toothbrush into some rubbing alcohol and carefully get into the edges of the sharpener.
+- Simply dip an old toothbrush into some rubbing alcohol or hydrogen peroxide and carefully get into the edges of the sharpener.

 - Rinse well with cool water and allow to air dry.